-As 70% to 80% of all wildland fires are human-caused and Montana is experiencing drought conditions with dry forests and dry landscapes, it's imperative that we all do our part to prevent fires.
-Although recent rain and cooler temperatures have reduced wildland fire danger it's still important to be careful and mindful when recreating in forested areas.
+As 70% to 80% of all wildland fires are human-caused and Montana is experiencing drought conditions with dry forests and dry landscapes, it’s imperative that we all do our part to prevent fires.
+It’s still important to be careful and mindful when recreating in forested areas.

 - If you’re towing a camper, boat or trailer, be sure your chains are not dragging as sparks can (and do) start fires.

 - Don’t pull into dry grass or fields with a hot car.

 - Keep motorized vehicles on designated roads and trails.